Reds (1981) -

 est aequum ets callidum ("It is just that every man

-should also be keen for his own fair advantage")
+should also be keen for his own "fair enough" advantage")

 Reds is the beautiful accomplishment of Mr. Warren Beatty.
 It is certainly

 one of the greatest of all time movies ever made.

 The idea of this movie is to portray the spirit of American "intellectuals"

 of the era of when communism was a force the world had yet to come to terms with.

 Although this interest was well intended it must be kept in mind that communism

 is cruel to the human spirit and is no real answer to our concerns for the

 appropriate sharing of resources as each must be given according to his true needs